Chronic Fatigue Syndrome and hypnotherapy / NLP / EMDR / Timeline techniques

 Many individuals with CFS/ME have experienced dismissive responses from GPs, often being told their symptoms are psychological or exaggerated.
 This can be especially distressing and isolating at a time when support is most needed.

 Part of the difficulty is siloed thinking in healthcare.
 Medical disciplines often operate in isolation (eg rheumatology, neurology, immunology) which makes it difficult to address a condition that spans multiple systems.
 Without a coordinated approach, symptoms may be misunderstood or overlooked.
-Medication intelerance can also be present which makes treating symptoms medically challenging as well.
+Medication intolerance can also be present which makes treating symptoms medically challenging as well.

 What needs to be excluded before a diagnosis can be made?